 New Feature: It's All About the Views

-It has been said that the view over The Chocolate Hills in the Philippines is one of the breathtaking views in the world.
-It’s hard to argue with that statement because those cake-like hills in the midst of evergreen jungle really are something else.
+It has been said that the view over The Chocolate Hills in the Philippines is one of the most breathtaking views in the world.
+It’s hard to argue with that statement because those cake-like hills in the midst of an evergreen jungle really are something else.

-How is any of this connected to Ganttic?
+How does any of this concern you?

 Well, firstly, I like to talk about chocolate.
 If you have tried chocolate, you can’t blame me.
-But what’s maybe even better than chocolate is the fact that administrators can now choose in Ganttic planner whether they want to save a view as a public view or private view, and all views created by regular users are by default private.
+But what’s maybe even better than chocolate is the fact that administrators can now choose whether they want to save a view as a public view or private view, and all views created by regular users are by default private.

 All the tools to have the best possible overview of your resources and projects.
-The only problem was that when you saved a view, it appeared in the planner of every single member of your team, and that might have caused a bit of drama when someone thought that some of the tasks or milestones are missing when in reality only the time setting were changed.
+The only problem was that when you saved a view, it appeared in the planner of every single member of your team, and that might have caused a bit of drama when someone thought that some of the tasks or milestones are missing when in reality only the time settings were changed.
 Now that problem is fixed.

 So which view are you going to save as a private one first?
 Does it have anything to do with chocolate?